topfreegames/marathon/docs/workers.md

 ### Direct Worker

-This worker receives from the API batches database intervals to process.
+The API is responsible to create batches using an estimative of the database size.
+This worker process these batches.
 It will query the PUSH_DB using the job filters, creates the messages and send to Kafka.
 This worker is really fast and can handle big amount of tokens (tested with 1.5x10^8 tokens).

 If a control group is set, it will be saved on Redis.
 The completed job worker will pull this data and create a CSV with the control group ids.